htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/features.md

 +++
 {{<section title="Symptom Tracker">}}
 With LCvd's symptom tracking feature, people who have recovered from COVID-19 can note down their condition on a daily basis.
+Because there are many possible symptoms, users can select which symptoms to track and update their choice if needed.

+BILD der symptom selection view

+New records can be added either in the calender or graph view, using the plus-button.
+Records can be edited afterwards using the pen-button.

+In the tracker view, users can estimate how strong a symbol is, from a scale from 0 (no symptom) to 5.
+When the tracker view is open, one can switch between dates and quickly navigate to today's date.

+BILD der Tracker view

 #### Symptom Information
-To help patients understand their symptoms we provide them with short explanations.
+To help patients understand their symptoms and learn what to do about them we provide them with short explanations.
 All our information needs to be based on scientific sources.
 The source we currently use is the brochure ["Empfehlungen zur Unterstützung einer selbstständigen Rehabilitation nach COVID-19-bedingter Erkrankung"](https://apps.who.int/iris/bitstream/handle/10665/345019/WHO-EURO-2021-855-40590-60116-ger.pdf), second edition, published by the WHO Regionalbüro für Europa in 2021.

+Additionally we added a feature to display the amount of patients affected by a symptom.

+BILD der symptom information view

+The symptom information can be reached when clicking the question mark in the tracker view.

+A short version of the symptom information is displayed when the question mark in the symptoms-to-be-tracked selection view is clicked.
 {{</section>}}

 {{<section title="Symptom Visualization">}}